-Boren Scholarship awards are designed to pay for the majority of expenses that a typical undergraduate student will have while studying abroad.
+Boren Scholarships are designed to pay for the majority of expenses that a typical undergraduate student will have while studying abroad.
 The funding/award period must be for consecutive time overseas.
 Study tours of several countries, such as semester at sea, are not acceptable as study abroad proposals.

 Please note that underestimating your expenses will not make your application more competitive.
 Be as accurate as possible as increases to award amounts are not guaranteed.

-The cost of obtaining a passport and visa is not covered by the Boren Scholarship.
-The cost of vaccinations, expenses for dependents, and personal travel expenses are also not covered by the Scholarship.
+The cost of obtaining a passport and visa is not covered by the Boren Scholarships.
+The cost of vaccinations, expenses for dependents, and personal travel expenses are also not covered by the Scholarships.

 All amounts should be given in U.S. dollars.